 Cloud Productivity Advantages:

 - The vendor handles maintenance, management and updates.

 - SLA agreement guarantees uptime or at least compensation.

 - You’re not only sharing the physical resources (servers, networking etc) but you’re also sharing the engineer’s time with other customers too.
 You want to make sure your vendor has enough staff to cope with demand, so you’re never left in the dark for too long.

-Contact us today if you want to find out anything about cloud computing.
+Contact Synextra, one of the leading Cloud Companies in the UK if you want to find out anything about cloud computing.

 KEEP UP TO DATE